Lamar Jackson: 2022 season

 Jackson turned down a contract extension due to his belief that he could improve and earn more.
-In week 2 against the Miami Dolphins, Jackson threw for 318 yards, three touchdowns, and rushed for 119 yards and a touchdown in the 38–42 loss.
+During a Week 2 42–38 loss to the Miami Dolphins, Jackson threw for 318 yards and three touchdowns while also rushing for 119 yards and a touchdown.
 In the game, Jackson surpassed Michael Vick for the most 100-yard rushing games by a quarterback.
 For the first month of the 2022 NFL season, Jackson led the league in quarterback rating (119.0) and passing touchdowns (10).
-In addition, Jackson ran for two touchdowns.
+Jackson also ran for two touchdowns.
 His 12 combined touchdowns were more than the number of touchdowns scored by 30 NFL teams to that point in the season.
 As a result, Jackson was named the AFC Offensive Player of the Month.
-In Week 6 against the New York Giants Jackson suffered his first loss to an NFC opponent, having been 12–0 previously.
+In Week 6 against the New York Giants, Jackson suffered his first loss to an NFC opponent, having been 12–0 previously.

-In Week 13 against the Denver Broncos, Jackson suffered a sprained PCL when he was sacked by Jonathon Cooper.
-Despite an initial timetable of one to three weeks for his PCL injury, Jackson missed the final five games of the regular season as the Ravens finished 10–7, good enough for the fifth seed in the playoffs.
-On January 13, Jackson was ruled out for the Ravens' Wild Card game against the Cincinnati Bengals.
+During a narrow Week 13 10–9 victory over the Denver Broncos, Jackson suffered a sprained PCL when he was sacked by Jonathon Cooper.
+Despite an initial timetable of one to three weeks for his PCL injury, Jackson missed the final five games of the regular season as the Ravens finished 10–7, earning the sixth seed in the playoffs.
+On January 13, Jackson was ruled out for the Ravens' Wild Card Round game against the Cincinnati Bengals.